LED High Bay Lights

 Having worked with our clients on diverse industrial, commercial, and residential power needs, we will base the information in this guide on those experiences and independent third-party research.

 Let’s get started.

-Why Install LED High Bay Lights and Not Traditional High Bays
+Why Install LED High Bay Lights

 The two types of high bay lights referred to as traditional high bay lamps are technically high-intensity discharge (HID) lights: HPS lamps and metal halides.
 In high bay applications, however, the lights commonly used are metal halides and fluorescent lights.
 How does each type of light compare to LED high bays?
 Let’s see.